-All motorized vehicles owned and/or operated on the University campus by students must be registered with the Department of Public Safety.
+All motorized vehicles owned and/or operated on the University campus by students must be registered with the Oakwood University Police Department (OUPD).
 Vehicles are to be registered during the semester registration process, and the decal issued must be properly affixed as directed.
 Vehicles purchased during the course of a semester must be registered within three (3) days of being brought on campus.